GLP-1 Drugs: A Revolutionary Treatment for Obesity

 Now there’s a more effective way to lose weight.
-In 1990, Dr. John Eng, an endocrinologist at the Veterans Administration Center in the Bronx, N.Y., discovered that the saliva of an American lizard know as a Gila Monster contains a hormone that’s almost identical to the human hormone GLP-1 (Glucagon-Like Polypeptide).
-Scientists had discovered that human GLP-1 lowers blood sugar, suggesting that it might be useful as a medicine for diabetes.
+In 1990, Dr. John Eng, a chemist who studied reptiles, discovered that the saliva of a certain kind of lizard called a Gila Monster contains a hormone that is almost identical to the human hormone GLP-1 (Glucagon-Like Polypeptide).

 The results were astonishing.
-In a year and 4 months, the participants who took Ozempic lost 16 percent of their body weight–an average of 34 pounds.
+In a year and 4 months, the participants who took once weekly Ozempic lost 16 percent of their body weight–an average of 34 pounds.
 Unlike most diets, after which more than half the pounds lost in the first 6 months usually return in a couple years, the weight loss from Ozempic remained until the study ended two years later.

 If those results weren’t impressive enough, in 2022 the findings of a study of another GLP-1 diabetes drug, terzepatide (Mounjaro), were published.
 One weekly shot of Mounjaro produced an average weight loss of 48 pounds–21 percent of initial weight.
 You read that right: one self-administered shot a week, 48 pounds.
 No treatment for obesity has ever come close to producing that much weight loss.